Grid homology for singular links in lens space and a resolution cube: Grid homology for singular links in lens spaces

 \subsection{Gradings}

 We will define two kinds of grading combinatorially on the chain complex.
-Instead of using flowlines and $\mathrm{Spin^c}$ structure, this will be done by fitting the grid diagram into a suitable coordinate and defining a comparing function between tuples of points in the diagram.
+Instead of using flowlines and $\mathrm{Spin^c}$ structures, this will be done by fitting the grid diagram into a suitable coordinate system and defining a comparison function between tuples of points in the diagram.
 The idea of this construction comes from \cite{MR2429242}.
 Modification has been done due to ``singularities'' according to \cite{MR2529302}.

 We embed our grid diagram into $\RR^2$ by declaring the $\alpha$ circles $\{\alpha_i\}_{i=0}^{n+k-1}$ to be line $y=\frac{i}{n+k}, 0\le i\le n+k-1$ and the $\beta$ circles $\{\beta_i\}_{i=0}^{n+k-1}$ to be $y=-\frac{p}{q}(x-\frac{i}{p(n+k)})$.
 We shall take a preferred fundamental domain $0\le y< 1$, $-\frac{q}{p}y\le x<-\frac{q}{p}+1 $.
 As above, we shall denote our grid diagram by $g$.